A History of The Bare Knuckle Fighting Championship (BKFC)

 Fights are 2 minutes per round, and each bout will be five rounds in length.
 The fighters are also prohibited from throwing kicks, knees, or elbows; they are also prohibited from striking a grounded opponent.
 BKFC is basically boxing without the gloves.

-Official BKFC Weight Divisions
+Official BKFC Weight Classes / Divisions

 DivisionUpper weight limitGender